f-cozzocrea/pytest-cocotb/README.md

 # pytest-cocotb
-Pytest plugin for running cocotb
+A pytest plugin for running cocotb tests.